I was in need to deploy a Grails application as a war on my Digitalocean instance.

 Configure Apache

 Let's create a file.
-In my example it is called appromocodes.com.conf under the sites-available Apache folder and put this content within:
+In my example it is called appromocodes.com.conf under the sites-available Apache folder and put this content within:<VirtualHost *:80>As you can see this virtualhost responds to my www.appromocodes.com domain and pass any call to Tomcat via ajp.
+Only /phpmyadmin path is still controlled by Apache thanks to the JkUnMount directive.

 ServerAdmin admin@appromocodes.com